kayuksel/meta-map-elites/README.md

 The median score of Nevergrad NGOp4: 889.81640625

 Run **compare_opts.py** to reproduce the above results.
-P.S. the maximum amount of functions evaluations is 10K.
+P.S. the maximum function evaluation amount is 10K.